Abhi9125/ReactJS-Assements/Notes/Chapter-2/Chapter-2.md

 - Add scripts for “start” and “build” with parcel commands
 - Add .gitignore file
 - Add browserlists
-- uild a production version of your code using parcel build
+- build a production version of your code using parcel build

 ### Q: What is NPM?